ruuda/rcl/README.md

 > **Warning:** RCL is vaporware.
 It is a proof-of-concept toy project.
 I will
 > likely lose interest in it before it is mature enough for serious use.

-Ruud’s Configuration Language, RCL for short, is a superset of json that extends json into a simple functional programming language similar to Python and [Nix][nix].
-RCL expressions evaluate to json values.
-Use cases include:
+Ruud’s Configuration Language, RCL for short, is a domain-specific language optimized for specifing human-written data with just enough abstraction features to avoid repetition.
+Is a superset of json that extends json into a simple functional programming language similar to Python and [Nix][nix].
+Use cases
+include:

  * Querying json documents, like [`jq`][jq], but with a more familiar language.
  * Generating repetitive configuration files, such as GitHub Actions workflows